neonexxa/laravel-car-interview-question/README.md

 ## Your task

-Create 3 endpoints that allowed the admin staff to:
+Create endpoints that allows the admin staff to:

-1. List down all the appointments for all workshops with ability to query by each workshop
+1. List down all the appointments for all workshops with ability to filter by each workshop

 2. Schedule an appointment based on client's request

   - It should be able to create a new appointment based on given information